 It’s an evening in London.
 Jade is on the outside of the London Bridge, trying not to cry and keep herself together.

 Jesy looks up and wishes things were different.
 All of the drama isn’t necessary.
-She wants to talk, find a solution.
+She wants to talk and find a solution.

 Perrie walks on the bridge and stares up at the sky, believing it’s time for a change and to empower herself in the situation.
 She folds her hands together, forming a fist, disappointed in herself.

 Leigh-Anne, upset, puts her hands in her coat and walks.
 She puts her down in disgust.
 She can’t do this anymore.
 She puts both her hands on her face.

 In a loft, Jason Derulo puts his foot out and his hand to his heart.
 He crosses one foot into other and strikes a martyr pose.
 He’s going to have to be the one to sacrifice.
 He puts his arms out, tired of everything going on.
 He spins around the room, wondering if his secret girlfriend would be brave enough to do the same.

 He sits on the red couch, thinking of what to do next.
 Then, he stretches out on the floor, his one arm resting on the couch.
 He puts his hands together and puts them to his lips, thinking he is in a no-win situation.
 No matter what, someone is going to get hurt.

 Jesy sits on a bench at the same time, distraught.
 After thinking for some time, she gets up and lets her hand run across the bench.